M66B/FairEmail/FAQ.md

 <a name="faq84"></a>
 **(84) What are local contacts for?**

+Local contact information is based on names and addresses found in incoming and outgoing messages.

 The main use of the local contacts storage is to offer auto completion when no contacts permission has been granted to FairEmail.

 Another use is to generate [shortcuts](#user-content-faq31) on recent Android versions to quickly send a message to frequently contacted people.